AbdurrahmanPulat/shoppingList/README.md

-## How Has This Been Tested?
+## How has this project created?

-This project was tested with the help of react.
+This project was created with the help of react.